 Principle 1: Every company should be headed by an effective Board to lead and control the company.
-The Board is collectively responsible for the long-term success of the company.
-The Board works with management to achieve this objective and the management remains accountable to the Board.
+The Board is collectively responsible for the success of the company.
+The Board works with management to achieve this and the management remains accountable to the Board.

-For FY2012, the Board of Directors (the "Board") comprises two executive directors, a non-executive director, and three independent directors, all having the right core competencies and diversity of experience which enable them to effectively contribute to the Company.
-On 29 February 2012, Mr Ngan See Juan was appointed as an independent director and Mr Ng Weng Wei ceased to be a director with effect from 27 April 2012.
-Pursuant to the aforesaid appointment and resignation, the Board now comprises six directors as at the date of this Annual Report.
+For FY2013, the Board of Directors (the "Board") comprises two executive directors, a non-executive director, and two independent directors, all having the right core competencies and diversity of experience which enable them to effectively contribute to the Company.
+Dr Fu xiaobin has ceased to be a director with effect from 1 November 2013.
+Pursuant to the aforesaid resignation, the Board now comprises five directors as at the date of this Annual Report.

 The Board's primary role is to provide entrepreneurial leadership, set strategic aims and ensure that the necessary financial and human resources are in place for the Group to meet its objectives, to conduct periodic reviews of the Group's internal controls, financial performance, compliance practices and resource allocation as well as to protect and enhance long-term shareholder value.
-It sets the overall strategy for the Group and review management performance.
-To fulfill this role, the Board is responsible for the overall corporate governance of the Group including establishing a framework of prudent and effective controls which enables risks to be identified, assessed and managed, safeguarding shareholders' interests and the Group's assets, setting its strategic direction, establishing goals for management and monitoring the achievement of these goals.